Anet369/Pi-Hunter/README.md

 **Pi-Hunter** is a tool made to scan a range of ip addresses looking for raspberry pi's with default SSH credencials.

 ## Getting Started
-straight forward installation, Clone the repository, give some permissions and run the install.py with root privileges.
+pretty Straight forward installation, Clone the repository, give some permissions and install the requirements with root privileges.
 ```
 git clone https://github.com/Anet369/Pi-Hunter.git
 cd Pi-Hunter